zitmen/thunderstorm/README.md

   * The project has moved here, because [Google announced](http://google-opensource.blogspot.cz/2015/03/farewell-to-google-code.html) that Google Code service will be turned down this year.
   * Due to recent changes on Google Drive, previous versions of ThunderSTORM (<1.3) cannot be updated automatically using the build-in updater.
 This has been fixed but you might need to install the [latest stable version](https://googledrive.com/host/0BzOGc-xMFyDYR1JaelZYQmJsaUE/builds/stable/latest.html) manually.

-## About ThunderSTORM
-ThunderSTORM is an open-source, interactive, and modular plug-in for [ImageJ](http://rsb.info.nih.gov/ij/) designed for automated processing, analysis, and visualization of data acquired by single molecule localization microscopy methods such as PALM and STORM.
-Our philosophy in developing ThunderSTORM has been to offer an extensive collection of processing and post-processing methods so that users can easily adapt the process of analysis to their data.

-## ThunderSTORM 1.3 released!
+### ThunderSTORM 1.3 released!
 (2014-11-08)
 <a href="https://googledrive.com/host/0BzOGc-xMFyDYR1JaelZYQmJsaUE/builds/stable/latest.html">
 <img src="https://googledrive.com/host/0BzOGc-xMFyDYR1JaelZYQmJsaUE/wiki/thunderstorm-logo-download.png" />
 </a>

+## About ThunderSTORM
+ThunderSTORM is an open-source, interactive, and modular plug-in for [ImageJ](http://rsb.info.nih.gov/ij/) designed for automated processing, analysis, and visualization of data acquired by single molecule localization microscopy methods such as PALM and STORM.
+Our philosophy in developing ThunderSTORM has been to offer an extensive collection of processing and post-processing methods so that users can easily adapt the process of analysis to their data.

 ## Features
   * **Easy to use:** The default settings are designed to produce good results on many datasets.
 At the same time experienced users have a lot of freedom to configure the process of data analysis according to their needs.